 Ability to Improvise

 Being able to think quickly on my feet has been an essential skill in my time as a wedding photographer.
 With weddings being so unpredictable, your Miami wedding photographer has to be able to improvise.
 In my experience, you can always count on something going wrong on a wedding day.
 For South Florida, the weather is usually the culprit.
 With Miami’s tropical climate, it’s no surprise when a bright and sunny day turns gray at a moment’s notice.
 I’ve lost count of how many times a bride has started to panic when rain looks imminent.
 It’s easy to succumb to fear in those moments, which is why a photographer who’s been in those situations before is such an important asset.
 My goal when something goes wrong is to make the photos look like everything went according to plan.
-I wouldn’t be able to do that without the ability to improvise.
+I wouldn’t be able to do that without my ability to improvise.

 Experience with Beach Weddings

 If you’re getting married on Miami Beach, your photographer has to have experience with shooting beach weddings.
-This just as easily applies to other coastal towns like Tulum, where the main draw is the beach.
+This just as easily applies to other coastal towns like Tulum, anywhere the main draw is the beach.
 Outdoor weddings, in general, can be difficult to shoot, let alone a beach wedding.
 Your Miami wedding photographer has to know how to combat weather issues, such as wind or rain, which are often overlooked.
 It’s also important to be able to get the perfect wedding photos without crowds in the background when shooting somewhere public.
 Years of experience with beach weddings give your wedding photographer the practice to know just what to do for your South Beach wedding.

 Where to Get Married in Miami